 HPM only has the listed fees above.
 Any other expenses would be directly associated with the maintenance and preservation of the property itself.

 What is the maintenance repair/escrow reserve account for and why the $400 balance?

 When your tenant reports a maintenance issue, HPM needs to respond to it promptly.
 If a property is well maintained, we find that routine, “break-fix” repairs can be completed for $400 or less.
 HPM will not assign a vendor unless funds are in the Owner’s account (unfortunately, history taught us and thus it became our policy… no funds = no vendor sent out to make the repair.)
-We simply cannot top management services if our time is spent pursuing the funds to pay the vendor, when the vendor has completed the work and is due the pay.
+We simply cannot provide top management services if our time is spent pursuing the funds to pay the vendor, when the vendor has completed the work and is now due the pay.
 Also, faster we pay service vendor invoices the more of a priority our work orders are with them to get completed and you definitely want “first in line service” with all vendors.

 Is there a way for me to view my account information online during my management?

 Yes, you will have an Owner Portal that has your login with access to just your personal account.
 Your login is located on our web site, top menu (far right) and is labeled Login.
 If you mouse over it a dropdown will indicate the Owner link to click.
 Your portal will contain information about your account balances, work orders, monthly statements, documents (both you and Tenant), etc. Here is a link to the GUIDE to visually see all the features available to you.
 Access to your account is available 24/7, to include our conversation log feature that keeps open dialogue going with your Property Manager at all times (much like a blog, but set just for you.)

 Do you send me my rent by a direct deposit transfer or by a printed check in the postal mail?

 Our first preference is by an ACH direct deposit, but should you require a check be put in the mail we can do that as well.